 22. All images submitted by the entrant must have been created solely by that entrant.

 23. The SPPAwards, or its agents, will not be responsible for files lost or damaged during the emailing process.

-24. A number of photographers will be asked to submit the original files as recorded in their camera.
+24. A number of photographers may be asked to submit the original files as recorded in their camera.
 These files will be made available to the judges for inspection during the judging process.
-The photographers, who will be selected at random, will be invited by email no later than 2pm (14:00) on Saturday 13 July 2019 and will be expected to submit the original files by return or no later than 5pm (17:00) on Wednesday 17 July 2019.
+The photographers, who will be selected at random, will be invited by email no later than 2pm (14:00) on Wednesday 19 June 2019 and will be expected to submit the original files by return or no later than 5pm (17:00) on Saturdey 22 June 2019.
 Failure to do so will lead to elimination and their entries will not be eligible for judging.

 25. Only minimum use of Photoshop or any other image editing software is allowed – materially altering a picture will lead to disqualification and also exclusion from future SPPAwards competitions.
 No additions or deletions to the subject matter of the original image, thus changing the original content and journalistic integrity of an image, is permitted.
 No excessive lightening, darkening or blurring of the image, thus misleading the viewer by disguising certain elements of an image, is permitted.
 No excessive colour manipulation or tonal change, thus dramatically changing the original lighting conditions of an image, is permitted.
 Not Permitted: Use of the cloning & healing tool (except for sensor dust removal), airbrush, brush, paint, selective area sharpening, blurring, eraser tool, quick mask, moving, removing, cloning.